-The Program in Nutrition and the Program in Applied Physiology offer a joint course of study leading to a 54- to 57-point Master of Science degree in Nutrition and Exercise Physiology (NEP).
-In addition to the core courses in nutrition, students are required to take a core of courses in applied physiology.
-The program prepares students to provide individual counseling and group education in nutrition and exercise and to design and implement exercise and nutrition programs in weight control centers, work sites, fitness centers and with Olympic, professional, collegiate, or high school athletic teams as well as health centers, community centers, and hospitals.
+Forward-thinking faculty at Teacher’s College created in 1982 the first U.S. graduate program combining nutrition and exercise sciences.
+The Program in Nutrition and the Program in Applied Physiology offer a joint course of study leading to a 55-credit master’s degree in Nutrition and Exercise Physiology (NEP).
+In addition to the core courses in nutrition, students are required to take core courses in applied physiology.
+The program prepares students to provide individual counseling and group education in nutrition and exercise and to design and implement exercise and nutrition programs in weight control centers, work sites, fitness centers and with Olympic, professional, collegiate, and high school athletic teams as well as health centers, community centers, and hospitals.

-Additional Degree InformationDiet and exercise are hot topics of conversation in schools, homes, the workplace, and all over the media as our national obesity epidemic grows and it is recognized that anyone with the goal of optimizing health and fitness needs the right balance of nutrition and physical activity.
+Nutrition and exercise are hot topics of conversation in schools, homes, the workplace, and all over the media as our national obesity epidemic grows.
+It’s recognized that anyone with the goal of optimizing health and fitness needs the right balance of nutrition and physical activity.
 At the same time, nutrition’s critical role in sports performance is well accepted.
-We find more dietitians in the training room, as colleges and universities are increasingly hiring Registered Dietitians (RD).
-RDs are also increasingly recognized as fundamental components of professional sports teams, as good nutrition proves to be a smart investment in optimizing competitive performance, while high school athletic programs look to RDs to ensure the health and safety of competitive adolescent athletes.
+Increasingly recognized as key contributors to the success of professional sports teams, sports dietitians are in training rooms at colleges and universities and are in schools to ensure the health and safety of competitive adolescent athletes.

 The goal of the nutrition and exercise program at Teacher College is to provide our students with a comprehensive foundation based on the most current research evidence, and to provide a practical environment where they can apply these learned skills.
 A focus of our program is to promote the symbiotic relationship of nutrition and physical activity.

-Taking the lead once again, our NEP program now provides nutrition students with experiential learning in both nutrition and exercise physiology as they engage with student athletes and other participants through our partnerships with area colleges and athletic organizations.
-Our unique program connects students in a hands-on environment where they apply classroom learning to the real world.
+The NEP program provides nutrition students with experiential learning in both nutrition and exercise physiology as they engage with student athletes and other participants through our partnerships with area colleges and athletic organizations.
+Our unique program places students in a hands-on environment where they apply classroom learning in the real world.